campa-consortium/lattice-standard/source/how-to-write-docs.md

 Open the file `build/html/index.html` with your web browser to visualize.
 You are now ready to edit the markdown files that compose the documentation!

-If you like to atuomatically rebuild changes on save of edited files, run:
+If you like to atuomatically rebuild changes on save of edited files, run in your particle-accelerator-lattice-standard directory:
 ```{code} bash
 sphinx-autobuild source/ build/html
 ```